Drenso/symfony-oidc/README.md

 # Symfony OIDC bundle

-This bundle can be used to add OIDC support to any application.
-Currently it has only been tested with SURFconext OIDC.
+This bundle can be used to add OIDC support to any Symfony application.
+We have only tested it with SURFconext OIDC, but it should work with any OIDC provider!

-Many thanks to https://github.com/jumbojett/OpenID-Connect-PHP for the implementation which this bundle uses although adjusted to be more object oriented.
+Many thanks to https://github.com/jumbojett/OpenID-Connect-PHP for the implementation which this bundle uses although it has been modified to fix within an object oriented approach.

 > Note that this repository is automatically mirrored from our own Gitlab instance.
 > We will accept issues and merge requests here though!

+### Version notes

+Version 2 of this bundle only supports Symfony's new authentication manager, introduced in Symfony 5.3.
+As the security manager matured in Symfony 5.4, that is the first version this bundle supports.
+Using the new authentication manager is required for Symfony 6!

+We also require the use op PHP8, as that significantly reduces the maintenance complexity.

+Do you need this bundle, but you cannot enable the new authentication manager or use PHP8?
+Check out the [v1.x](https://github.com/Drenso/symfony-oidc/tree/v1.x) branch and its documentation!

+### Migrate from v1.x

+Take a look at [UPGRADE.md](https://github.com/Drenso/symfony-oidc/blob/master/UPGRADE.md)!

-### Composer
+### Installation

 You can add this bundle by simply requiring it with composer: